 Here are the seven best that you should consider using to make the most of your rental property:

-It’s the most well-known, as well as the fastest growing, and that’s in large part because it’s one of the best.
+It's the most well-known short-term rental platform, and that's in large part because it's one of the best options for property owners.

-The big advantage of Airbnb is that it will get your listing in front of more eyeballs than any other platform.
-It’s the first place most people will check when looking for a short-term rental, and it’s also one of the most trusted sites for this kind of service.
-Listing your property there allows you to tap into that trust.
+The big advantage of Airbnb is that it will get your listing in front of more eyeballs than any other vacation rental site.
+It's the first place most people will check when looking for a short-term rental, and it's also one of the most trusted platforms for this kind of service.
+Listing your property there allows you to tap into that trust and expand your reach.

 As far as fees, Airbnb does not charge you to list your property.
 But when someone books, it will take at least 3 percent of the fee as a commission.
-In some cases, that fee can be as high as 15 percent.
+In some cases, that fee can be as high as 15 percent, depending on your cancellation policy and other factors.

 One nice thing about listing on Airbnb is that doing so comes with a $1 million dollar insurance policy in case anything were to happen on your property.